Agenda

 Bringing together university leaders, industry representatives, and policymakers, the conversation will examine how universities can build stronger pathways between discovery and application, supporting talent pipelines, accelerating commercialisation, and contributing to dynamic regional and global innovation ecosystems.

-This session opens with an inspiring keynote address from Nobel Laureate Sir David MacMillan, whose remarkable journey from a modest upbringing in Scotland to receiving the Nobel Prize in Chemistry serves as a powerful testament to the transformative impact of education, curiosity, and opportunity.
+This session opens with a keynote from Professor Sir David MacMillan, whose journey from a modest upbringing in Scotland to winning the Nobel Prize in Chemistry in 2021, illustrates the transformative power of curiosity, opportunity, and belief.
+His story is a reminder that brilliance is not confined to predictable paths, and that small moments of support can shape life-changing trajectories.

 Join us for an informal reception in the oldest public museum in Scotland.
 With collections spanning arts, sciences and humanities, The Hunterian is at the forefront of university museums around the world.